rdeepak-711/SimpleAPP/README.md

 APP 4🕗 :
     An easy clock app that used the Date object from JavaScript and runs the function every 1 second(1000 milliseconds) with the help of setInterval keyword.

+APP 5⏱ :
+    A simple stopwatch app using HTML, CSS and JavaScript.
+It is just the correct usage of JavaScript functions that makes it possible.